eric-fey-hus/FinOmopSL/README.md

    ```sh
    docker logs swop-hus.org
    ```
-   where `swop-hus.org` should be replaced by the appropiate container name for your institution.
+   where `swop-hus.org` should be replaced by the appropriate container name for your institution.

-## Current best practises for SL projects.
+## Current best practices for SL projects.

 Your SL project should have these folders:

 - model: contains model file (python), shared
-- data: private data (copy provate data for model training into here)
+- data: private data (copy private data for model training into here)
 - result: for saving trained model, shared
 - swci: taskdefs and swci_init files (yaml)
 - swop: swop_profile (yaml)